+The surname Haddowe was first found in Kent at Hadlow, a village in the Medway valley, near Tonbridge which dates back to the Domesday Book where it was listed as Haslow and was held by Richard de Tonebridge.
+By 1235, the village was known as Hadlou.
 Hadlow Castle was built in the late 1780s and is now listed as a Grade I listed country house and tower.
 Hadlow Tower, known locally as May's Folly, is a Victorian Gothic tower, and one of the largest in Britain.

 Important Dates for the Haddowe family

 This web page shows only a small excerpt of our Haddowe research.
-Another 201 words (14 lines of text) covering the years 108 and 1086 are included under the topic Early Haddowe History in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) covering the years 108 and 1086 are included under the topic Early Haddowe History in all our PDF Extended History products and printed products wherever possible.

 Haddowe Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Haddowe has been recorded under many different variations, including Hadlow, Hadlo, Hadelow, Hadloe, Hadllow, Hadlowe, Hadlough and many more.